-In this episode we ask Edward Chan of Chan & Naylor and Wize Mentoring for some insights.
+In this episode we ask Ed Chan, co-founder of WIZE Mentoring and founder and non-executive chairman of Chan & Naylor for some insights.
 Here is what we learned but please listen in as Ed explains all this much better and in more detail than we ever could.

 To listen while you drive, walk or work, just access the episode through a podcast app on your mobile phone.

 The two biggest assets of an accounting practice (or tax or advice practice) are clients, but also – and this is often overlooked – staff.
 When you buy a practice, you absolutely have to consider bringing the staff across.
 The staff have the relationship with the clients.
 If you want to increase your chances of maintaining that relationship, you need the staff on your side.

 How you communicate the imminent sale to clients is crucial for keeping these clients.
 Clients don’t like change.
 So you need to tread lightly and proceed slowly.
 If you change things too quickly and extensively, clients leave.
 So you have to try and do it very, very softly and slowly and over time.